Frequently Asked Questions

 - Added ingredients for whitening and tartar control can be abrasive and increase tooth sensitivity in some people.

-- Be careful of product claims implying ‘natural’ ingredients are superior; these are often untested and unproven and may be irritating and harmful in some cases.
+- Be careful of product claims implying ‘natural’ ingredients are superior or that they are ‘nontoxic.’
+These additives are often untested and unproven and may be irritating and harmful to some people.

 - If you get frequent canker sores, avoid SLS, or sodium lauryl sulfate in toothpaste.